elvuel/gotopinyin/README.md

-= GotoPinYin
+## GotoPinYin

-convert Simplified Chinese to Pinyin with GoLang
+Convert Simplified Chinese to Pinyin with GoLang

 ### install